ales-tsurko/zona-opus-posth/README.md

 # Instructions for SC-version

-If you're familiar with SuperCollider just run Player.scd from IDE.
+If you're familiar with SuperCollider just run Player.scd from SC IDE.
 To close player window execute:

 ```SuperCollider
 Window.closeAll;